Centre-automatique-et-systemes/learn_observe_KKL/README.md

 ### To reproduce the results of the paper:
-Supervised learning with dependency on w_c: run `python experiments/0_supervised_revduffing.py` for the reverse Duffing experiments, `python experiments/1_supervised_saturated_vanderpol.py` for the Saturated Van der Pol experiments.
+Supervised learning with dependency on w_c: run `python experiments_noise/0_supervised_revduffing.py` for the reverse Duffing experiments,
+`python experiments/5_supervised_qqs2_meas1.py` for the Qube experiments.
 The final plots for our gain tuning criterion were obtained in Matlab by running `criterion.m` on the data obtained from the previous scripts, since there are no native python functions for computing the H-infinity and H-2 norms in our criterion (the plot given by python is only an approximation).

-Autoencoder with D optimized jointly: run `python experiments/2_ae-d_revduffing. py` for the reverse Duffing oscillator or `python experiments/3_ae-d_vanderpol. py` for the Saturated Van der Pol.
+Autoencoder with D optimized jointly: run `python experiments_noise/2_ae-d_revduffing. py` for the reverse Duffing oscillator or `python experiments_noise/3_ae-d_vanderpol. py` for the Saturated Van der Pol.

 ### If you use this toolbox, please cite: